Eligibility and selection criteria

 In principle, an acceptable master’s degree has been carried out in accordance with the principles of the Bologna Process (3+2 years).
-A degree earned abroad in a country that does not follow the Bologna Process must include a minimum of 4 years of studies and a master’s thesis, and be deemed by the School as providing the student with an adequate knowledge base for doctoral studies in the School of Science.
+A degree earned abroad in a country that does not follow the Bologna Process must include a minimum of 4 years of studies and a master’s thesis, and be deemed by the School as providing the student with an adequate knowledge base for doctoral studies in the CHEM.

 The following is required for an applicant to be approved for doctoral studies

 - contents of the previous degree(s)